LunaTMT/Doodle-Jump/README.md

 # Doodle Jump

+### Please note that I am still currently in the process of optimisation/refactoring.
+Therefore, this is not the final product.Thanks, enjoy :P

 ## Installation & Setup

 To run this program please make sure you have [python](https://www.python.org/downloads/) installed on your system.